brylevkirill/notes/Deep Learning.md

   2) optimization of the empirical loss — can we characterize the convergence of stochastic gradient descent on the non-convex empirical loss encountered in deep learning?
   3) generalization — why do deep learning models, despite being highly over-parameterized, could still generalize well?"

-  *(["Theory of Deep Learning III: Generalization Properties of SGD"](https://cbmm.mit.edu/publications/theory-deep-learning-iii-generalization-properties-sgd) by Zhang et al.)*
+  *(["Theory of Deep Learning III: Generalization Properties of SGD"](https://cbmm.mit.edu/publications/theory-deep-learning-iii-generalization-properties-sgd) by Zhang et al. `paper`)*

 ----